zkhechadoorian/CNNs_Cats_and_Dogs/README.md

 ## 📊 *AI-Powered Image Classifier for Pet Identification*

+This project was originally developed by CompuFlair and modified during their 2025 Bootcamp.

 ## Overview

 In an increasingly digital and visual world, businesses are seeking intelligent solutions to automatically categorize and filter vast amounts of image data.
 This project addresses that need by developing an AI-powered image classification system that distinguishes between cats and dogs using Convolutional Neural Networks (CNNs).
 While the use case may appear simple, the underlying technology has broad implications for industries such as: